Interpretable Model Summaries Using the Wasserstein Distance

 The rest of our paper is laid out as follows.
-First, we will define our notation and then describe the Wasserstein distance and its application in our setting in section 2.
+First, we will define our notation and then describe the Wasserstein distance and its application in our setting in Section 2.
 Next, we describe a variety of computational methods that we have developed to estimate these interpretable summaries in Section 3.
-Section 4 provides simulation results demonstrating our method in a toy example, a simple quadratic-linear model with Gaussian errors and binary data with a non-linear data generating process.
-Section 5 applies our method to a Bayesian Additive Regression Trees model estimating survival time for glioblastoma patients, and, finally, section 6 concludes with potential future applications.
+Section 4 provides simulation results demonstrating our method in a toy example, a simple quadratic-linear model with Gaussian errors, and binary data with a non-linear data generating process.
+Section 5 applies our method to a Bayesian Additive Regression Trees model estimating that estimates the survival time for glioblastoma patients, and, finally, Section 6 concludes.